kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu.md

 drivers, rather than test your Google-Fu by making a random search.

 If you want to use the GPU version of TensorFlow you must have a CUDA-enabled GPU.
-(My *LEGION* laptop has an NVIDIA GeForce 1060 Graphic Card, which is a CUDA-enabled GPU.)
+(My *LEGION* laptop has an NVIDIA GeForce GTX 1060 Graphic Card, which is a CUDA-enabled GPU.)
 Then you need to install *CUDA* and *cuDNN* with their appropriate versions.

 ### Choose Appropriate CUDA Version